 Things can get especially bad if the DNS cache file becomes corrupted as it will prevent Windows from accessing the correct information quickly.
 Instead, your operating system will waste time by waiting and then making a new request to a DNS server, which will affect your browsing experience.

-In this article, we’ll teach you how to flush DNS cache in Windows 10 and perform some simple network maintenance.
+In this article, we’ll teach you how to flush DNS cache in Windows 10 or Windows 11 and perform some simple network maintenance.

 Why Do You Need to Flush DNS Cache?

-Flushing DNS cache on Windows 10 is the way out of this trouble.
+Flushing DNS cache on Windows 10 or Windows 11 is the way out of this trouble.
 This way, you’ll be able to get rid of the unnecessary clutter, and a new cache file is established with useful information only.
-The simplest option to do this is through the command prompt in Windows 10.
+The simplest option to do this is through the command prompt in Windows 10 or Windows 11.

-Flush Windows 10 DNS Cache and Improve Network Performance
+Flush Windows 10 or Windows 11 DNS Cache and Improve Network Performance

-If you’re handy with advanced Windows 10 tools, then the quickest way to flush DNS cache is to use the Command Prompt.
+If you’re handy with advanced Windows 10 or Windows 11 tools, then the quickest way to flush DNS cache is to use the Command Prompt.

 There are several ways to open the Command Prompt but we find it best to use a keyboard shortcut: